Your iPhone or iPad repeatedly flashes the Apple logo? The loop continues, and you don’t know why and what to do?

 - Put your device in recovery mode with a combination of button presses.

-iPhone 8 or later: Press and quickly release the volume up button, and then the volume down button.
+- iPhone 8, X, 11, 12, 13, 14 and 15: Press and quickly release the volume up button, and then the volume down button.
 Next, press the side button until the recovery mode screen is shown.

 DFU is a special mode allowing iTunes or Finder to fix your device on an even deeper level.
 Usually it’s considered as a last resort.
 But remember, this method wipes out all the device data.
 Make sure you have created a backup beforehand.